Peter Dovbush

 Revue Roumaine de Mathématiques Pures et Appliqué.
 46, 29‐45, 2001.

-Suppose that DD is a domain in Cn\mathbf{C}^{n}, n>1n>1, EDE \subset D is closed in DD and has zero (2n1)(2n-1)‐dimensional Hausdorff measure.
-If f ⁣:DECf\colon D\setminus E \to \overline{\mathbf{C}} is CC‐normal, then ff extends to a holomorphic mapping F ⁣:DECF\colon D\setminus E \to \overline{\mathbf{C}} which is CC‐normal on DD.
+Suppose that DD is a domain in Cn\mathbb{C}^{n}, n>1n>1, EDE \subset D is closed in DD and has zero (2n1)(2n-1)‐dimensional Hausdorff measure.
+If f ⁣:DECf\colon D\setminus E \to \overline{\mathbb{C}} is CC‐normal, then ff extends to a holomorphic mapping F ⁣:DECF\colon D\setminus E \to \overline{\mathbb{C}} which is CC‐normal on DD.
 We also point out that classes of CC‐normal mappings and K\mathcal{K}‐normal mappings (holomorphic mappings in the sense of J. A. Cima and S. G. Krantz [Duke Math.
 J. 50, 303–328 (1983; Zbl 0522.32003)]) are different.

 (with V. I. Gavrilov) Normal mappings (a survey)